 One of my favorite rewards currencies (which I’m sure you’re all either sick of reading about or have turned into a drinking game), Barclay Arrival Miles are worth 1.1 cents each towards travel.
 The 46,000 mile sign-up bonus from the Barclay Arrival Plus World Elite MasterCard, is worth $483 towards a cruise.
 Since the Barclay Arrival Plus card earns 2 miles per $1 spent, it’s worth channeling your household spending or churning some gift cards to increase your Arrival miles balance and off-set some more of your travel expenses.

 It’s pretty baffling that Chase allows you to book everything from airfare to walking tours through the Ultimate Rewards Travel Portal, yet you have to call to redeem points for a cruise.
-Ultimate Rewards points are worth 1 cent each toward cruise bookings, plus a 20% discount for Sapphire Preferred cardholders.
+Ultimate Rewards points are worth 1 cent each towards cruise bookings.
+Plus, there’s a 50% discount for Sapphire Reserve cardholders.
 The Chase Sapphire Reserve card currently offers 50,000 points after $4,000 spent in 3 months.
 Since Sapphire Reserve cardholders get a 50% bonus on points, the sign-up bonus is worth $810 towards a Disney Cruise.

 Citi ThankYou points are worth 1 cent each towards cruise bookings, though Citi ThankYou Premier cardholders get 1.25 cents per point.
 This makes the 53,000 point sign-up bonus of the Citi ThankYou Premier card the best option, since it can be redeemed for $662 towards a Disney Cruise.